-7.1 Risk management, credit approval and decision-making process be calibrated on the basis of, at least, rating classes or groups of rating classes or PDs.
+7.1 Risk management, credit approval and decision-making process

 - 71. Banks' internal policies and procedures are expected to require the use of internal ratings or risk parameters in the following areas: - (a) Approval and rejection of credit facilities - (i) Institutions are expected to integrate the internal ratings into the overall credit granting and renewal process.
 Related policies should